Skip to content

 Though it suggest that increases for liability lines should be more muted, as more reinsurance capacity will be directed to this part of the market.

-Claims inflation hasn’t been increased by social inflation or general inflation but it expects this to change in 2023, with negative implications for underwriting margins and reserves, adding that underestimating claims inflation for liability lines is one of the most significant risks for reinsurers.
+Claims inflation hasn’t been increased by social inflation or general inflation but it expects this to change, with negative implications for underwriting margins and reserves, adding that underestimating claims inflation for liability lines is one of the most significant risks for reinsurers.

-Fitch’s updated global reinsurance forcasts expect the calendar-year combined ratio to improve by about 4pp in 2023, assuming a more normal level of natural catastrophe losses and given the withdrawal of cover related to the war in Ukraine.
+Fitch’s updated global reinsurance forcasts expect the calendar-year combined ratio to improve by about 4pp, assuming a more normal level of natural catastrophe losses and given the withdrawal of cover related to the war in Ukraine.

 Underwriting margins excluding natural catastrophe and war-related losses are likely to only marginally improve.